*Article last updated – December 19/23

 DISCOVERY:

-A canvas of the area uncovered the unknown female had last been seen at a nearby liquor store with a White male.
-He’s described as being around 28 years old with a thin build, standing at around 5’11” and weighing 165 pounds.
+A canvas of the area uncovered the unknown female was last seen at a nearby liquor store with a White male.
+He’s described as being around 28 years old, with a thin build, standing at around 5’11” and weighing 165 pounds.
 He had brown hair and a moustache.
 A sketch was published in a local newspaper in 1979, but no one came forward to say they knew the man, and he is still actively sought as a suspect in the case.

 AUTOPSY: